$30,000 - $50,000

 New York

-Jennifer lives in New York City with her partner of over 20 years, Michelle.
+She lives in New York with her partner of 25 years, Michelle.

 Jennifer’s interactive presentations and guided executive leadership sessions, in both virtual and in-person formats, invite, challenge, and energize allies, advocates, change agents, and leaders at all levels to move toward inspired action and help move their organizations towards a more inclusive future.